ghacks Technology News

 Tweak Vista to suppress UAC popups

 UAC is the Windows Vista User Account Control.
 UAC is basically another way to protect the computer from the user, or the user from himself.
-Much like those ‘Do you really want to delete this file ?’ questions UAC asks the user to give an application additional privileges even if he is currently logged on as the administrator.
-So, it is basically asking the user the question ‘Do you really want to execute the following application ?’.
+Much like those 'Do you really want to delete this file ?' questions UAC asks the user to give an application additional privileges even if currently logged on with an account that should have sufficient rights to do so in first place.
+So, UAC is basically asking the user the question "Do you really want to execute the following application".

 Tweak UAC is a small software that offers a third possibility.
 With it you can enable the Quiet Mode for UAC which leaves UAC on for all users but suppresses the UAC popups that pop up rather frequently.